The Community Trust Trustees

 LEIGH DINEEN (CHAIR)

-The Community Trust's Chair of trustees has also served 12 years as the Vice Chairman of Swansea City AFC.
-In the past he has sat as a trustee for Global Cancer Care and currently is a board member of Celtic Community Trust.
-Leigh runs his own businesses.
+The Community Trust's Chair of trustees.
+A former vice-chairman of Swansea City AFC and current chairman of the Swans Ladies team.
+In the past he has sat as a trustee for Global Cancer Care and is currently a board member of Celtic Community Trust.
+Leigh runs his own businesses in the area.

 DAVID JONES (VICE CHAIR and Secretary)